vladinator1000/blog/content/blog/shader-editor-part-1.md

 ```

 This hot reloading of shaders allows us to regenerate the code necessary for the GPU on the fly, it doesn't matter where we're loading the shaders from.
-As long as they're written in WGSL, we can generate the code for them using reflection at run time.
+As long as they're written in standard WGSL, we can generate the code for them at run time.

 ## Generating the parameter editor

-We can use reflection to generate a nice graphical user interface for parameters and presets.
+We can use the shader reflection data to generate a nice user interface for parameters and presets.
 WGSL lets you define uniform variables like this

 ```wgsl
 @group(0) @binding(9) var<uniform> u_colorBack: vec4f;